Music expresses the soul. Music is a way of knowing the world.

 There has been some confusion around "talent" as it applies to music.
 Often, people of western cultures tend to subscribe to the notion "you either have it, or you don't".
 More accurately, the have and have not component of this subject addresses "who heard it, sang to it, moved to it and who did not."
 Anyone exposed to quality musical stimulus from early on probably "has it" now.

 Claudia Tulip, Director of Under One Common Sky has been teaching and directing Music Together since 1999.
 The essence of Music Together is so like her earliest memories of music that she is grateful to give that and more back to the community.
-Classes are offered in Cottonwood and Sedona.
+Classes are offered in Cottonwood, Sedona and Prescott.

 In addition to Mixed Age classes we invite you to explore the following Music Together specialty classes:

 Mixed Age (babies, toddlers and preschoolers to age 5) supports early childhood music development through singing, creative movement and instrumental play.
 Strong parent-child interaction enables each individual child's stage of development to flower within the larger community.
 During fall, winter and spring, the class materials for Mixed Ages Class are one of our nine song collections rotated over three years.
 During the summer session, our class materials are Summer Songs - best hits of all 9 song collections, perfect for the shorter summer semester.
 Class materials include 2 CDs (one for at home and one for the car!) and illustrated songbook.
 In addition, New Families receive a DVD/Booklet introduction to the program.
 Classes are 45 minutes in length and run for 10 weeks.

 Rhythm Kids world music drumming, singing, dancing and music games.
 Level 2 (ages 5 to 9).
 Classes are 45 minutes in length and run for 10 weeks.
 Click here to learn more.